 - Baking Powder & Baking Soda: Remember the differences in baking powder vs baking soda and why we use both in some recipes?
 Using enough baking powder to give these layers height gave the cake a bitter aftertaste.
 Baking soda allows us to use less baking powder.

 - Buttermilk: Buttermilk is an acidic ingredient and baking soda requires an acid to work.
 Plus buttermilk yields an EXTRA moist cake crumb.
-See recipe note about the alternative.
+See recipe note about using a DIY buttermilk substitute.

 For more prominent vanilla flavor, use homemade vanilla extract.
 (What a fun DIY gift!)
 This vanilla cake batter is moderately thick and fits perfectly in 3 9-inch cake pans.
 We actually use the same exact batter to make snickerdoodle cake.